Aan Paavam Pollathathu: Plot

 Moved by the shift, Sakthi voices that she needs time to decide about the divorce, acknowledging that she can't fully accept Siva right now.
-Lakshmi also has a change of heart: she allows her daughter Diya to video‑call Narayanan, something she had blocked for years, and steps back, leaving the final decision to Sakthi.
-With emotions high, Sakthi hugs Shiva, letting go of their differences.
+Lakshmi also has a change of heart: she allows her estranged daughter Diya to make a video‑call to Narayanan.

+Narayanan is happy to see his daughter after a long gap and Siddhu is happy for him.
+Lakshmi steps back, leaving the final decision to Sakthi about the divorce case.
+With emotions running high, Sakthi hugs Siva, letting go of their differences.
 The film ends with Siva and Sakthi happily reunited, watching the movie Thiruvilaiyadal.
-Sakthi questions Siva about the film, pointing out that it was because of Shiva's mistakes that Sakthi had to separate from her husband.
-Siva nods, acknowledging that men are the ones who always accept mistakes for the sake of running the family peacefully.
+Sakthi questions Siva about the film, pointing out that it was because of Lord Shiva's mistakes that Goddess Sakthi had to separate from her husband.
+Siva nods, acknowledging that men are the ones who always accept mistakes for the sake of family.

 Production

 After the success of Joe (2023), Rio Raj was announced to reunite with Malavika Manoj for a yet-to-be titled romantic comedy film written and directed by Kalaiarasan Thangavel and produced by Vedikkaranpatti S. Sakthivel under his Drumsticks Productions banner.
-Apart from Kalaiarasan, the film has story, screenplay and dialogues written by Sivakumar Murugeshan.
+Apart from Kalaiarasan, the film has story, screenplay and dialogues written by Sivakumar Murugesan.
 Apart from the lead cast the film also stars Sheela Rajkumar, RJ Vigneshkanth, Vedikkaranpatti S. Sakthivel, A. Venkatesh, Kajarajan, and Jenson Dhiwakar in important roles.
 The technical team includes cinematographer Madhesh Manickam, editor Varun KG, and art director Vinoth Rajkumar.
 In mid-February 2025, through a first-look poster, the film's title was revealed to be Aan Paavam Pollathathu.
 The teaser-glimpse was released in theatres during the intermission of Rajinikanth starrer film Coolie (2025).

 After a formal pooja ceremony production began on 3 May 2024 and got wrapped by the end of 2024.